Strengthening Leadership in Homecare across Islington

 5. Rediscovering Leadership Potential

-For some, the programme reignited confidence they didn’t realise they had.
-Olivia summed this up powerfully:
+For some, the programme reignited confidence they didn’t realise they had:

 “I used to think leadership wasn’t for me… stepping out as a leader feels like a promotion.
 Leadership skills that were dormant have come alive.”

-Alongside evidence-based frameworks such as Caring Conversations and the Senses Framework, leaders were introduced to the idea of Glorious Ordinary Language which encouraged leaders to think differently about how they speak and write about care — choosing everyday language that recognises people as individuals, not tasks or services.
+Alongside evidence-based frameworks such as Caring Conversations and the Senses Framework, leaders explored the concept of Glorious Ordinary Language — choosing everyday language that recognises people as individuals, not tasks or services.

 The programme also created opportunities for leaders to use their voices beyond the room.
-As part of the later workshops, participants contributed their insights to an article published in Care Talk magazine, sharing real perspectives from the frontline of care.
+As part of the later workshops, participants contributed insights to an article published in Care Talk magazine, offering real perspectives from the frontline of care.

 The PSDP supported these Islington social care leaders to pause, reflect, learn and grow.
 Looking ahead, they are taking forward greater confidence, clearer priorities, and practical ways of leading that support their wellbeing, their teams, and the people they care for.
 Congratulations to all on your achievements!